For a year or so, I lived on the top floor of a fancy building in Portland’s Pearl District.1

 - It’s really fucking hard to find a place to smoke.

 In the past, everyone smoked and smoking was allowed everywhere — it was easy to become a smoker.
 These days, it’s so inconvenient to develop the habit that it’s far easier to just not bother at all.6

 A real example: electric cars in Costa Rica.

 Monica Araya is working to get Costa Rica off fossil fuels entirely.
 But she’s not doing it by running a smear campaign against oil.
 She’s also not focusing all her efforts on educating people about the environmental “rightness” of eliminating fossil fuels.

 Instead, she’s working to make electric cars cheaper than gas-powered cars.

 If she succeeds, Costa Rica will become the first country to completely eliminate fossil fuels.
-Not because it’s “the right thing to do”, but because Monica Araya realizes that most people will do the easy thing by default.
+Not because it’s the right thing to do (it is), but because Monica Araya realizes that most people will do the easy thing by default.
 If electric cars are the easiest and cheapest option, electric cars win.

 Ideas and Strategies for Making the Right Thing the Easy Thing